 Providing a tile delivery service for a nominal fee of lollipops and quarters…

-The tile in the shower may not be for everyone, but we decided to go with a “weathered” look.
+The tile we decided to use had a “weathered” look.

 And bronze finishes for the plumbing.

-We went with Delta and I’m happy about the rainfall effect the shower head gives off.
+We used Delta products and I’m happy with the rainfall effect the shower head has.

 Jason even tiled the windowsill!

 One of the neat features are the shower wall insets.
-I asked for the extra height in case I decide to put a glass shelf in the center of the inset for extra storage.
+I asked for extra height in case we need to put a glass shelf in the center of the inset for extra storage.

 I’m really happy with how they turned out.
-Great job honey! 🙂
+Great job Jason! 🙂

 Next came the shower door install.
 Surprisingly simple to do!